Tuomo Town

-Tuomo Town lies on the banks of the Forcados River, a distributary of the Niger River.
-The settlement is made up of three main quarters: Foukonou, Akerebunu and Ekeremobiri.
-Other towns in the Tuomo clan include Bolou-Tebegbe and Bolou-Tamigbe, which later gave rise to Toru-Tebegbe and Toru-Tamigbe in their present settlements along the creek, as well as Torugbene.
-Ogbobagbene also originated from Akerebunu in Tuomo before relocating due to fishing activities.
+Tuomo Town is the headquarters of Tuomo Clan which is situated in present-day Burutu Local Government Area of Delta State, Nigeria.
+It lies along the Forcados River, popularly known by the Ijaws as Boloutoru.
+It is made up of three quarters, viz: Foukonou, Akerebunu and Ekeremobiri.
+Other towns that are in the same clan with Tuomo are: Bolou-Tebegbe and Bolou-Tamibge which later gave birth to Toru-Tebegbe and Toru-Tamigbe in their present settlement along the creek and Torugbene.
+Ogbobagbene was the youngest town moved out of Akerebunu in Tuomo to settle in the same creek before Toru-Tebegbe due to fishing.